lunduniversity/introprog/README.md

 #### Getting started

+* Learn the basics about git, especially the "Getting started" section in this book: https://git-scm.com/book/en/v2

 * Get an account at github if you don't have one already.
-Recommended user name if in doubt: firstnamefamilyname
+Recommended user name if in doubt: `firstnamefamilyname` with no capital letters and no hyphens.

 * Install git: https://git-scm.com/book/en/v2/Getting-Started-Installing-Git

-* Make a fork of lunduniverity/introprog in GitHub to your own GitHub account: https://help.github.com/articles/fork-a-repo/
+* Make a **fork** of lunduniverity/introprog (this repo is from now on called "**upstream**") in GitHub to your own GitHub account: https://help.github.com/articles/fork-a-repo/

-* Clone your fork to your local computer: https://help.github.com/articles/cloning-a-repository/
+* **Clone** your fork to your local computer: https://help.github.com/articles/cloning-a-repository/

 * Synching your fork: If you install the GitHib client (avaliable for Win and Mac but not Linux) called "GitHub desktop" https://desktop.github.com/ you can keep your fork in synch with the upstream repo by a single click in the gui.
 Otherwise, this is how to pull changes from upstream to your fork with git commands: https://help.github.com/articles/syncing-a-fork/